 What Knight Expects: Every Driving Associate has the responsibility and authority to stop and rest anytime they are too tired or sick or conditions are unsafe to drive.
 We only ask that Driving Associates contact us and let us know what they are doing so we know they are safe and can update the customer of any delay.

-Below are tips helping you stay healthy and well-rested during all your trips and how to avoid fatigued driving.
+Below are tips to help you stay healthy and well-rested during all your trips and how to avoid truck driver fatigue:

 TIP #1: Get Enough Sleep Before Getting Behind the Wheel